sidney-hrlin/sidney-hrlin.github.io/_posts/2024-01-02-Robust-Model-Referencn-Adaptive-Control.md

 ## Motivation

-In the design of vehicle control system, it is essential to provide closed-loop stability, adequate command traking performance, as well as robustness to model uncertainties, control failures and environmental disturbances.
+In the design of vehicle control system, it is essential to provide closed-loop stability, adequate command tracking performance, as well as robustness to model uncertainties, control failures and environmental disturbances.
 However, in the presence of matched uncertainties, a deterioration of the system nominal(baseline) control is inevitable.
 We pose the question:"Can we restore a given nominal closed-loop performance of the system, while operating under matched uncertainties?"